Why I use TailwindCSS despite the controversy

 Entrenched architecture patterns

-Many developers have invested significant time learning CSS methodologies like BEM (Block Element Modifier), OOCSS (Object-Oriented CSS), and SMACSS (Scalable and Modular Architecture for CSS).
+Similarly, many developers have invested significant time learning CSS methodologies like BEM (Block Element Modifier), OOCSS (Object-Oriented CSS), and SMACSS (Scalable and Modular Architecture for CSS).
 These systems provide structured approaches to organizing and naming CSS classes.
-Tailwind’s utility-first approach sidesteps these methodologies entirely, which can feel like throwing away years of accumulated knowledge and best practices.
+Tailwind’s utility-first approach sidesteps these methodologies entirely, which can feel like throwing away years of accumulated knowledge and best-practices.

 Additional HTML maintenance challenges